 Over the years of seeing Godzilla movies (there had been six or seven by the time Ultraman debuted), we’ve seen kaiju fight many times, but fans of the genre had never seen what goes on next.
 Ultraman does not mess around.
 He is a grappler, a wrestler, a brawler who grabs his opponents and hurls them to the ground.
 He headbutts, kicks, and punches.
 It’s a viceresal, close-in struggle.
-It’s with almost a sinking feeling that Ultraman’s plan for victory is to just to beat his foe to death with his hands.
+With a sinking feeling we realize that Ultraman’s plan for victory is to just to beat his foe to death with his hands.

 The SSSP are observing this beat down, and are in no way nonplussed by the giant’s appearance.
 He’s fighting the monster, so they are on his side 100%.
 They also do a good job at figuring out the meaning of another key element of the Ultraman premise: the flashing light in his chest.
 The Color Timer activates as a warning that Ultraman only has a limited amount of energy.
 The details of this will be elaborated on future episodes.